JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 (NB: there is actually a further optimization that can be made to the logistic sigmoid, to avoid remembering two things and just remember one.
 As an exercise to the reader, consider how the code would need to be changed and where.)

-We need to make a series of changes.
+We need to make a series of changes:
-We need to update what work is done in the primal to compute the intermediate values.
+ * update what work is done in the primal, to compute the intermediate values.
-We need to update what was stored in the `PullbackMemory`.
+ * update what is stored in the `PullbackMemory`.
-And we need to update the the function that applies the pullback so it uses the new thing that was stored.
+ * update the function that applies the pullback so it uses the new thing that was stored.
 It's important these parts all stay in sync.
 It's not too bad for this simple example with just one or two things to remember.
-For more complicated multi-argument functions, like will be talked about below, you often end up needing to remember half a dozen things, like sizes and indices relating to each input/output.
-So it gets a little more fiddly to make sure you remember all the things you need to and give them the same name in both places.
+For more complicated multi-argument functions, which we will show below, you often end up needing to remember half a dozen things, like sizes and indices relating to each input/output, so it gets a little more fiddly to make sure you remember all the things you need to and give them the same name in both places.
 _Is there a way we can automatically just have all the things we use remembered for us?_

-Surprisingly for such a specific request, there actually is.
+Surprisingly for such a specific request, there actually is: a closure.
-This is a closure.

 A closure in Julia is a callable structure that automatically contains a field for every object from its parent scope that is used in its body.
-There are [incredible ways to abuse this](https://invenia.github.io/blog/2019/10/30/julialang-features-part-1#closures-give-us-classic-object-oriented-programming); but here we can in-fact use closures exactly as they are intended.
+There are [incredible ways to abuse this](https://invenia.github.io/blog/2019/10/30/julialang-features-part-1#closures-give-us-classic-object-oriented-programming); but here we can use closures exactly as they are intended.
 Replacing `PullbackMemory` with a closure that works the same way lets us avoid having to manually control what is remembered _and_ lets us avoid separately writing the call overload.

 ```@raw html